AlecAivazis/bwl/supressionRoom.md

-# Vael Trash / Supression Room / Broodlord
+# Vael Trash / Supression Room

+Once vael is dead, the next target is the infamous Supression Room.
+Before the raid can enter the gauntlet, there is some trash they must go through.

 ## Vael Trash